hgross/zip-deploy/README.md

 Provides an easy way to fetch contents from a remote ZIP files and sync/extract them to a local destination dir.
 Note that during download and extraction the contents will not be consistent.
 Not thread-safe - so take care and check the documentation.
+If you use the cli, check the -h option for configurable options.

 ## Installation
 ```